 The Williams lab at Providence College has two research tracks: predatory bacteria and the microbiome.
 Read on to learn about our projects within these two tracks.

-Below is a video of a Bdellovibrio cell dividing within an E. coli prey cell after invasion.
+Below is a video of predatory bacteria (specifically, Bdellovibrio bacteriovorus) dividing within an E. coli prey cell after invasion.
 (Video credit: Liz Sockett, University of Nottingham, and the Biotechnology and Biological Sciences Research Council)

 In recent years, our view of the microbial world has shifted from an antagonistic relationship aimed at eradicating “germs” to an ecological perspective that considers the web of interactions among microbes and other organisms, including us.
 We know that microbes are essential for the health and development of humans, other animals and plants.
 The microbial communities occupying a particular habitat, whether it is our bodies, plant root systems, or man-made structures, are referred to as the “microbiome” of that site.
 Advances in sequencing technology and bioinformatics methods have enabled us to explore these microbiomes in more detail than ever before.
-In the Williams lab, we use 16S rRNA gene sequencing to profile bacterial communities of different sites.
-We are currently working on three different projects: (1) investigating variation in the gut bacteria of titi monkeys, a non-human primate, (2) exploring how circadian rhythms affect the gut bacteria of rats, and (3) assessing changes in the bacterial community of a microflush toilet system (developed by Steve Mecca and his lab in Engineering-Physics-Systems at Providence College).
+In the Williams lab, we use microbiome data analysis to profile bacterial communities of different sites.
+We are currently collaborating with colleagues at the University of California-Davis to investigate the gut microbiome of titi monkeys, a non-human primate.